-• The sub-paragraph "Description of the expected financing of the Issuer's activities" on pages 245-246 of the Base Prospectus, is amended as follows:
+1.4.4.
+The subsection "Description of the expected financing of the Issuer's activities", on pages 43 of the Registration Document, shall be deleted and replaced as follows:

-"1.1.8 Description of the expected financing of the Issuer's activities
+"4.1.8 Description of the expected financing of the Issuer's activities

-As at 31 December 2022, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, including the repo activity, is equal to 89.4 per cent.
-Such ratio is broadly stable compared to 31 December 2021, equal to 89.7 per cent16.
+As of 31 December 2022, the loans to deposits ratio (LDR), a ratio between the customer loans and deposits, including the repo activity, is equal to 89.4 per cent.
+Such ratio is broadly stable compared to 31 December 2021, equal to 89.7 per cent13.

-However the Group's liquidity is always well above the minimum regulatory requirements - liquidity coverage ratio (LCR) and Net Stable Funding Ratio (NSFR) - as provided by EU 2013/575 Regulation and EU/36/2013 Directive.
+However, the Group's liquidity is always well above the minimum regulatory requirements - liquidity coverage ratio (LCR) and Net Stable Funding Ratio (NSFR) - as provided by EU 2013/575 Regulation and EU/36/2013 Directive.

-As at 31 December 2022, the liquidity buffer is equal to Euro 190.3 billion (Euro 201.9 billion at 31 December 2021).
+As of 31 December 2022, the liquidity buffer is equal to Euro 190.3 billion (Euro 201.9 billion as of 31 December 2021).

-As at 31 December 2022, the TLTRO participations of the Group is equal to Euro 77.8 billion."
+As of 31 December 2022, the TLTRO participations of the Group is equal to Euro 77.8 billion."

-16 Figures related to December 2021 have been restated in order to follow the reclassification of UniCredit Leasing S.p.A. and its controlled company and of UniCredit Leasing GMBH and its controlled companies from the non-current assets/liabilities held for sale to the loans to customers/deposits from customers.
+13 Figures related to December 2021 have been restated in order to follow the reclassification of UniCredit Leasing S.p.A. and its controlled company and of UniCredit Leasing GMBH and its controlled companies from the non-current assets/liabilities held for sale to the loans to customers/deposits from customers.